Thomas Cook shakes up airline business

-LONDON/FRANKFURT British travel group Thomas Cook plans to merge its German, British and Belgian airline operations, appointing a new airline management board to run the business.
+LONDON/FRANKFURT Travel group Thomas Cook (TCG.L) plans to merge its German, British and Belgian airline operations, appointing a new airline management board to run the business.

 The world's oldest travel group said on Tuesday that Condor, its German airline brand, Thomas Cook Airlines UK and Thomas Cook Airlines Belgium would become one airline segment within the group from March 1.